 At this point, we will pay attention to works that study breast cancer exploiting different datasets from the ones considered above.
-In the paper [7], the authors compare the predictive accuracy of the Naive Bayes (NB) classifier and K-Nearest Neighbour (KNN) for breast cancer classification using cross-validation.
-The experimental results showed that the KNN gives the highest accuracy (97.51%).
+In the paper [8], the authors compared the predictive accuracy of the Naive Bayes (NB) classifier and k-Nearest Neighbour (k-NN) for breast cancer classification using crossvalidation.
+The experimental results showed that the k-NN gives the highest accuracy (97.51%).
 Moreover, in [5], the authors implemented three machine learning models, namely Decision Tree (DT), Support Vector Machine (SVM), and Artificial Neural Network (ANN), for predicting breast cancer recurrence and comparing them in terms of accuracy, sensitivity and specificity.
 The SVM model prevailed in all the aforementioned metrics.

-Similarly, in [24], the authors compared five supervised ML models, namely SVM, KNN, RF, ANN and LR.
-The results revealed that the ANN achieved the highest accuracy, precision, and F1 score of 98.57%, 97.82%, and 0.98, respectively, whereas 97.14%, 95.65%, and 0.97 accuracy, precision, and F1 score are obtained by the SVM, respectively.
-Finally, in [32], a performance comparison is performed between SVM, DT, NB, and KNN models on the Wisconsin Breast Cancer dataset for breast cancer risk prediction using the WEKA tool.
+Similarly, in [32], the authors compared five supervised ML models, namely SVM, k-NN, RF, ANN and LR.
+The results revealed that the ANN achieved the highest accuracy, precision, and F1-score of 98.57%, 97.82%, and 98%, respectively, whereas the accuracy of 97.14%, the precision of 95.65%, and F1-score of 97% were obtained by the SVM.
+Finally, in [42], a performance comparison is performed between SVM, DT, NB, and k-NN models on the Wisconsin Breast Cancer dataset for breast cancer risk prediction using the WEKA tool.
 The experimental results showed that SVM achieved the highest accuracy of 97.13% with the lowest error rate.